JDavidCaballero/crm-frontend/README.md

 CRM Technical Challenge - README

+How to Run the Project:

+yarn install

+yarn dev

+For test:

+yarn jest

+For coverage:

+yarn jest --coverage

 Decisions

 To implement the CRM functionalities, the following decisions were made based on the requirements and assumptions: